luxonis/depthai-docs-website/FAQ.md

  - [https://github.com/luxonis/depthai-api](https://github.com/luxonis/depthai-api) - C++ Core and C++ API
  - [https://github.com/luxonis/depthai-ml-training](https://github.com/luxonis/depthai-ml-training) - Online AI/ML training leveraging Google Colab (so it's free)
  - [https://github.com/luxonis/depthai-experiments](https://github.com/luxonis/depthai-experiments) - Experiments showing how to use DepthAI.

+## Can I Use and IMU With DepthAI?

+Yes, our BW1099 ([here](https://shop.luxonis.com/collections/all/products/bw1099)) has support for the Bosch BM160.
+Please reach out to us if this is of interest.
+We do not yet have support for this IMU in the DepthAI API, but we have done proof-of-concepts and could make this a standard feature through the API if it is of interest.

 ## Where are Product Brochures and/or Datasheets?